alathea23/Simplistic-Symbol-Synthesizer/README.md

 # Simplistic Symbol Synthesizer
- A simply but quick logo creator
+ A simple but quick logo creator

 ## Description: